azmigueldario/giardia_mlst_2023/README.md

 ./scripts/data_retrieval_assembly/hybrid_assembly.sh
 ```

-## Prepare datasets for cross-validation
+## 3. Prepare datasets for cross-validation

+First, we review the results of the assembly process and prune the samples that have low N50 (<30,000), a large number of contigs (n > 1300), or a genome size

 ### Clustering and subsampling